cedmax/advent-of-code/2018/15/Readme.md

 ..G..
 2       ..G..
 2
 ...G.
 1       ...G.
 1
 </code></pre>
-<p>The &quot;HP&quot; column shows the hit points of the Goblin to the left in the corresponding row.
+<p>The "HP" column shows the hit points of the Goblin to the left in the corresponding row.
 The Elf is in range of three targets: the Goblin above it (with <code>4</code> hit points), the Goblin to its right (with <code>2</code> hit points), and the Goblin below it (also with <code>2</code> hit points).
 Because three targets are in range, the ones with the lowest hit points are selected: the two Goblins with <code>2</code> hit points each (one to the right of the Elf and one below the Elf).
 Of those, the Goblin first in reading order (the one to the right of the Elf) is selected.
-The selected Goblin&apos;s hit points (<code>2</code>) are reduced by the Elf&apos;s attack power (<code>3</code>), reducing its hit points to <code>-1</code>, killing it.</p>
+The selected Goblin's hit points (<code>2</code>) are reduced by the Elf's attack power (<code>3</code>), reducing its hit points to <code>-1</code>, killing it.</p>
-<p>After attacking, the unit&apos;s turn ends.
-Regardless of how the unit&apos;s turn ends, the next unit in the round takes its turn.
+<p>After attacking, the unit's turn ends.
+Regardless of how the unit's turn ends, the next unit in the round takes its turn.
 If all units have taken turns in this round, the round ends, and a new round begins.</p>
 <p>The Elves look quite outnumbered.
 You need to determine the <em>outcome</em> of the battle: the <em>number of full rounds that were completed</em> (not counting the round in which combat ends) multiplied by <em>the sum of the hit points of all remaining units</em> at the moment combat ends.
 (Combat only ends when a unit finds no targets during its turn.)</p>
 <p>Below is an entire sample combat.
-Next to each map, each row&apos;s units&apos; hit points are listed from left to right.</p>
+Next to each map, each row's units' hit points are listed from left to right.</p>
 <pre><code>Initially:
 #######
 #.G...#   G(200)